 Worried about making ends meet?

 Are you feeling squeezed by the high cost of housing and the reality of your income?
 You are not alone.
 This is a reality for millions of retirees.
 How are you going to manage?
 One idea is to live in shared housing so that you cut your largest cost.

 Do any of these sound familiar to you?

-- Stressed by paying for your housing alone.
+- Stressed by paying for your housing by yourself.